Two of the most popular running shoe brands are Brooks and ASICS, but which are better running shoes, Brooks or ASICS?

 Brooks running shoes normally have a wider toe box to accommodate natural foot splay when you run.
 This makes them an especially good option for runners with wide feet, bunions, metatarsalgia, or a more squared forefoot rather than a tapered one.

-ASICS running shoes tend to run narrow, so you’ll find a much snugger fit if you do an apples-to-apples comparison of the same size and similar style running shoe between the two brands.
+ASICS running shoes tend to run narrow, so if you compare the same size and similar style running shoes from the two brands, you’ll find a snugger fit.

-The heel cup is particularly narrow because there are actually structural design components (an external heel “clutch”) that are supposed to help increase support, while the GEL cushioning gives a plasma-like consistency so that your foot can still move in its natural way.
+The heel cup is particularly narrow because structural design components (an external heel “clutch”) are supposed to help increase support.
+The GEL cushioning gives a plasma-like consistency so that your foot can still move naturally.

 Both Brooks and ASICS have shoe fit finders on their websites to help runners determine how to get a running shoe that fits well and feels comfortable.
 Here is the Brooks fit finder, and here is the ASICS one.

-There are also some differences in the materials used for cushioning with Brooks versus ASICS running shoes.
+There are also some differences in the materials used for cushioning with Brooks vs ASICS running shoes.

 Brooks shoes use one of several different foam materials for the midsole based on the primary purpose of the running shoes (e.g., racing flat versus cushioned trainer).

-DNA LOFT is their softest cushioning and is made from a blend of EVA foam, rubber, and air, so it’s found in their cushioned and maximalist running shoes.
+DNA LOFT is their softest cushioning, made from a blend of EVA foam, rubber, and air.
+It’s found in their cushioned and maximalist running shoes.

-BioMoGo DNA lands in the middle of DNA LOFT and DNA AMP and is said to adapt to and accommodate your gait to provide the right support and cushion.
-It’s the Goldilocks if you will.
+BioMoGo DNA lands in the middle of DNA LOFT and DNA AMP and is said to adapt to and accommodate your gait to provide the proper support and cushion.
+It’s the Goldilocks, if you will.

 Finally, DNA Flash provides very little cushioning, so it’s for racing shoes.